 - Confirm tube is in the correct position before administering anything down the tube - Check the tube advances and rotates easily as per training.
-If you have not been trained to advance and rotate the feeding tube, contact the Homeward Nurse for instructions - If the tube does not rotate or advance freely, then DO NOT attempt to unblock the tube until you have received instructions from the managing healthcare professional or Homeward Nurse - Check the cm markings at skin level remains unchanged.
-If cm markings have changed do not attempt to unblock the tube and contact the managing healthcare professional or Homeward Nurse immediately for instructions on how to proceed - If the tube advances and rotates freely, using a 60ml enteral syringe and warm (not hot) water or soda water (type and volume as recommended by the managing healthcare professional), use a gentle pull and push technique.
-Do not use acidic solutions, such as fruit juices or cola, as they can curdle the enteral nutrition product - If a blockage still exists, gently squeeze the feeding tube between the fingers along the length of the tube as far as possible - If the blockage persists contact the managing healthcare professional or Homeward Nurse for further instructions on how to proceed.
+If you have not been trained to advance and rotate the feeding tube, contact the Homeward Nurse for instructions - If the tube does not rotate or advance freely, then DO NOT attempt to unblock the tube until you have received instructions from the managing healthcare professional or Homeward Nurse - Check the cm graduation markings at skin surface remains unchanged.
+If cm markings have changed, do not attempt to unblock the tube and contact the managing healthcare professional or Homeward Nurse - If the tube advances and rotates freely, using a 60ml enteral syringe and warm (not hot) water or soda water (type and volume as recommended by the managing healthcare professional), use a gently pull and push technique.
+Do not use acidic solutions such as fruit juices or cola as they can curdle the enteral nutrition product - If a blockage still exists, gently squeeze the tube between the fingers along the length of the tube as far as possible - If the blockage persists contact the managing healthcare professional or Homeward Nurse for further instructions on now to proceed.